BoogieMonster1O1/astropi/setup/access-device.md

 Astroberry Server provides a web-based interface that allows you to control the Raspberry Pi from a web browser.

 1. Connect your device to the `astroberry` Wi-Fi hotspot.
-2. Open a web browser and navigate to `http://10.42.0.1`.
+2. Open a web browser and navigate to http://10.42.0.1.
 You should see the Astroberry Server interface.
 3. Enter the password (default `astroberry`) to log in.
 4. You can now control the Raspberry Pi, similar to using VNC, from the web interface.

+See [this guide](/astroberry/web-interface.md) for a more detailed guide in using the web interface.

 Note that you will not be able to access the internet through Wi-Fi while connected to the `astroberry` Wi-Fi hotspot.
 If you need to access the internet, you will need to connect the Raspberry Pi to a network using an Ethernet cable.